 How Squatty Potty maximized holiday sales using Amazon Attribution

 During the 2019 holiday season, the Squatty Potty team ran a number of cross-channel marketing and advertising campaigns to help drive product sales on the brand’s website.
-However, challenged by delivery carriers’ timelines, the brand was unable to guarantee shipment by 25 December.
-This meant that for those shoppers placing orders after 17 December, the brand couldn’t guarantee delivery by 25 December and was worried that they would miss out on sales opportunities as a result.
+However, challenged by delivery carriers’ timelines, the brand was unable to guarantee shipment by December 25.
+This meant that for those shoppers placing orders after December 17, the brand couldn’t guarantee delivery by December 25 and was worried they would miss out on sales opportunities as a result.

 To address this challenge, the Squatty Potty team decided to test a new strategy.
-They hypothesized that promoting their products’ availability on Amazon, including their eligibility for Amazon’s guaranteed shipping by 25 December, would provide a useful alternative for last-minute holiday shoppers.
-By giving customers actively shopping on the brand’s website another purchase option – one that ensured that they’d receive their stools in time for Christmas – the brand would be able to not only meet their customers’ expectations, but also help minimize any potential negative sales impact associated with carriers’ shipping timelines.
+They hypothesized that promoting their products’ availability on Amazon, including their eligibility for Amazon’s guaranteed shipping by December 25, would provide a useful alternative for last-minute holiday shoppers.
+By giving customers actively shopping on the brand’s website another purchase option—one that ensured they’d receive their stools in time for Christmas—the brand would be able to not only meet their customers’ expectations but also help minimize any potential negatives sales impact associated with carriers’ shipping timelines.

-By running the additional CTAs on their website, Squatty Potty was able to offer an alternative purchase option to those customers hoping to receive their stools by Christmas, creating a more positive shopping experience.
-The team ran the “Get it faster” campaign on the brand’s website from 18 December until 23 December and experienced a 27% conversion rate on Amazon for this CTA specifically – a 5% increase in Squatty Potty’s Amazon conversion rate versus the previous year.
+By running the additional CTAs on their website, Squatty Potty was able to offer an alternate purchase option to those customers hoping to receive their stools by Christmas, creating a more positive shopping experience.
+The team ran the “Get it faster” campaign on the brand’s website from December 18 through December 23 and experienced a 27% conversion rate on Amazon for this CTA specifically—a 5% increase in Squatty Potty’s Amazon conversion rate versus the previous year.

 – James Unwin, Account Manager at Squatty PottyWith access to Amazon Attribution insights, we were able to confidently test a new strategy to help us best serve our customers.
 Ultimately, we were able to convert sales that may have otherwise been lost during the peak shopping period.

-Given the success of the original campaign, Squatty Potty ran a second campaign from 23 December 2019 until 28 January 2020, using the message “Also available on Amazon”.
+Given the success of the original campaign, Squatty Potty ran a second campaign from December 23, 2019, through January 28, 2020, using the message “Also available on Amazon.”
 This continued to drive performance for the brand, leading to a 23.5% conversion rate.